MonkyMars/GreenTrade-Mobile/README.md

-# GreenTrade.eu-Mobile
+# GreenVue.eu-Mobile

-The mobile version of the greentrade.eu website.
+The mobile version of the greenvue.eu website.